Skip Navigation

 Biography

-Dr. Greene is a satellite remote sensing and machine learning specialist in the Sea Level and Ice group under the Earth Science Section at JPL/Caltech, where he is a member of the NASA MEaSUREs ITS_LIVE Earth data development team.
-He has conducted multiple seasons of airborne geophysical surveys in Antarctica and has carried out ship-based science in the Arctic, the Gulf of Mexico, and the Baltic Sea.
-Dr. Greene is a prolific coder, creator of many open-source MATLAB and Julia toolboxes, and has a passion for thorough documentation.
+Dr. Greene is a satellite remote sensing and machine learning specialist in the Sea Level and Ice Group at JPL/Caltech, where he is a member of the PREFIRE and MEaSUREs ITS_LIVE Earth data development teams.
+He has conducted multiple seasons of airborne geophysical surveys in Antarctica and Greenland, and carried out ship-based science in the Arctic, Gulf of Mexico, and Baltic Sea.
+Dr. Greene is a prolific coder, creator of many open-source MATLAB packages, and has a passion for thorough documentation.
 He has served on the MathWorks Community Advisory Board and as editor of the Proceedings of the National Academy of Sciences.

 Education